ipld/team-mgmt/README.md

 Feel free to add agenda item for the next meeting.

-We also archive [the meeting notes of the previous calls](https://github.com/ipld/team-mgmt/tree/master/meeting-notes) for anyone interested.
+We also archive [the meeting notes of the previous calls](https://github.com/ipld/team-mgmt/tree/master/meeting-notes) for anyone interested (to archive the notes you can use [this helper](https://ipld.github.io/team-mgmt/docs/index.html)).

 # Other ways to get involved in IPLD